A Benchmark of Causal vs. Correlation AI for Predictive Maintenance: Dataset and Experimental Design

 Performance metrics are computed independently for each seed, then averaged to produce final results.
 This multi-seed validation ensures that observed performance differences reflect genuine model capabilities rather than fortunate (or unfortunate) data partitioning.
 If a model performs well on one seed but poorly on others, this indicates instability and overfitting.
 Conversely, consistent performance across seeds demonstrates robust generalization.

 Additionally, we examine the generalization gap; the difference between training-set performance and test-set performance.
 A large gap indicates overfitting: the model has memorized training data patterns that do not generalize.
 We report both training and test savings percentages, with the gap measured in percentage points.
+A test performance within 5 percentage points of training performance we deem acceptable (following \cite{predictive-maintenance-survey}).